-HSS anticipates delivering Open Enrollment for the 2017 plan year as an online event.
+SFHSS anticipates delivering Open Enrollment for the 2017 plan year as an online event.
 The implementation of eBenefits (online self-service) will necessitate significant efforts on a variety of fronts from systems work to communications, process flows, training and change management.

-In November 2014, the Health Service Board approved the vendor for an All Payer Claims Database which is a basic infrastructure component for healthcare reporting and analytics and is consistent with the July 2013 Board of Supervisors resolution on healthcare pricing and transparency.
-The solution which will be delivered in Q3 of 2015 and running in Q1 2016 will enable analysis of wellness initiatives and disease management programs, risk adjust episodes of care, provide insight into avoidable costs and complications, highlight gaps in care, and deliver the next generation dashboard and key performance indicators.
+In November 2014, the Health Service Board approved the vendor for an All Payer Claims Database, which is a basic infrastructure component for healthcare reporting and analytics and is consistent with the July 2013 Board of Supervisors resolution on healthcare pricing and transparency.
+The solution was implemented in October of 2015, enabling analysis of Well-Being initiatives and disease management programs, risk-adjusted episodes of care, insight into avoidable costs and complications, highlighting gaps in care, and delivering a next generation dashboard and key performance indicators.